state2lake/85charctr_PasswordGenerator/README.md

 # 85charctr_PasswordGenerator

-//To keep certain cryptocurrency wallets safe I created a password generator that selects 81 random numbers and letters
+//To keep certain cryptocurrency wallets safe I created a password generator that selects an 85 character alphanumeric code.